Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Using_APIs/api_intro/api_authentication.md

 ---

-    title: Client authentication
+    title: "Client authentication"
-    linkTitle: Client authentication
+    linkTitle: "Client authentication "
     weight: 310

----
-{{< TransferCFT/suitevariablesTransferCFTName  >}} REST API supports *HTTP Basic* and *HTTP Bearer* as the authentication method.
+---{{< TransferCFT/suitevariablesTransferCFTName  >}} REST API supports *HTTP Basic* and *HTTP Bearer* as the authentication method.
 Confidentiality is ensured by the use of an HTTPS connection.

 We recommended that you use the HTTP Bearer as opposed to Basic method for the following reasons: